Psychology 3 - Personality Dynamics and Development » Spring 2019 » Exam 3

 Behavioral consistency is positively associated with ________in American culture, whereas behavior consistency is ________ in Korean culture.

-personality disorders; associated with mental health
+A. personality disorders; associated with mental health

-mental health; associated with personality disorders
+C. mental health; positively associated with cognitive ability

-mental health; positively associated with cognitive ability
+D. mental health; not necessarily associated with mental health

 Question #18